philipdarke/torchtime/docs/source/tutorials/unequal_length.md

 ## PackedSequence objects

 Data sets of variable length can be efficiently represented in PyTorch using a [`PackedSequence`](https://pytorch.org/docs/stable/generated/torch.nn.utils.rnn.PackedSequence.html) object.
 These are formed using
-[`pack_padded_sequence()`](https://pytorch.org/docs/stable/generated/torch.nn.utils.rnn.pack_padded_sequence.html#torch.nn.utils.rnn.pack_padded_sequence) which by default expects the input batch to be sorted in descending length.
-Two collate functions are provided to support the use of `PackedSequence` objects in models:
+[`torch.nn.utils.rnn.pack_padded_sequence()`](https://pytorch.org/docs/stable/generated/torch.nn.utils.rnn.pack_padded_sequence.html#torch.nn.utils.rnn.pack_padded_sequence) which by default expects the input batch to be sorted in descending length.
+Two collate functions are provided in `torchtime` to support the use of `PackedSequence` objects in models:

 * [`sort_by_length()`](torchtime.collate.sort_by_length) sorts each batch by descending length.